Family enterprise established by three brothers in 1983

 Organic waste is a tasty feedstock

 Gasum has a number of biogas plants like the one in Kuopio, which typically process an average of 60,000 tonnes of biowaste a year.
 Biogas production is a good example of fully utilizing raw materials and promoting the circular economy.
-According to Tommi Lehtosaari, Sales and Key Account Manager, Gasum the bakeries send them tasty feedstock.
+According to Anniina Hiltunen, Sales and Key Account Manager, Gasum the bakeries send them tasty feedstock.

 “The organic waste from the bakeries is one of our favorite feedstocks.
 All clean as well as packaged organic waste from grocery stores is a good biogas feedstock, as of course are all other organic side streams from production.”